MrNate592/Internship-2023-HTML/README.md

 # Internship-2023-HTML

 # My Portfolio Website
-This is a website showcasing my portfolio of work as a web developer.
-It includes projects I've worked on, my resume, and ways to contact me.
+This is a website showcasing my skills while learning Html and Css.
+It includes projects I've worked on and information about me.

 # Getting Started
 To view the website, simply clone the repository and run the index.html file.
 You can also use vscode and use the local server extension.